jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 Small steps, taken every day, is the best way to change your life and achieve your goals.
 Successful people understand this.
 My boxing coach once told me:

-#### ***“Bad things happen quickly.
-Good things tend to take a while.”***
+#### “Bad things happen quickly.
+Good things tend to take a while.”

-Every “overnight success” story–whether in entrepreneurship, arts, athletics, or otherwise–is usually the result of years of dedicated, deliberate, incremental effort.
+Every “overnight success” story–whether in entrepreneurship, arts, athletics, or otherwise–is usually the result of years of dedicated, deliberate, incremental activity.
+The vast majority of people never achieve successful outcomes because they don't understand this.

 Any significant, enduring, impactful life change result from tiny decisions that a person makes every day to set themselves up for success in the long run.

-In this article, you'll learn the principles to change any aspect of your life from garbage to great.
+In this article, you'll learn the principles to practice to change any aspect of your life from garbage to great.

-I know these principles work to make almost anything achievable because I’ve used them to:
+I know these principles work to make almost anything achievable because I've used them to:

 * [Get sober](/how-to-stop-drinking-on-your-own/)
 * [Quit porn](/how-to-quit-porn/)